Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 1. The amount of asked coins that should be returned for a given `offerCoin`.
 This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported by the Oracle.

 2. The spread percentage that should be taken as a swap fee given the swap type.
-Daodiseo<>Daodiseo swaps only have the Tobin Tax spread fee.
-Daodiseo<>Luna swaps use the `MinSpread` or the Constant Product pricing spread, whichever is greater.
+ODISEO<>ODISEO swaps only have the Tobin Tax spread fee.
+ODISEO<>Luna swaps use the `MinSpread` or the Constant Product pricing spread, whichever is greater.

 If the `offerCoin`'s denomination is the same as `askDenom`, this will raise `ErrRecursiveSwap`.